NhoxLeo/Gemini-AI-Game-Design-Instruction-Protocol/INSTRUCTION.md

 ---

+## 7. Memory Bank Protocol (The "Cline" Standard)
+The Designer MUST maintain the following files in the `/memory-bank/` directory to ensure perfect context retention:

+1. `projectBrief.md`: Foundation document.
+Defines the "North Star" and Core Pillars.
+2. `productContext.md`: The "Why."
+Target experience, player persona, and emotional goals.
+3. `systemPatterns.md`: Technical design logic.
+MDA mapping, State Machines, and Math formulas.
+4. `techContext.md`: Constraints.
+Platform specs (Steam Deck), performance targets, and engine limits.
+5. `activeContext.md`: THE SPRINT.
+Tracks current focus, recent decisions, and next immediate steps.
+6. `progress.md`: THE DESIGN LOCK.
+Tracks what is "Finalized," "In Progress," and "Planned."

+**Update Trigger:** The AI must suggest an update to the Memory Bank after any major systemic decision or at the end of a design session.

+---

-## 7. Initialization Command
+## 8. Initialization Command
 > *"Initialize session using INSTRUCTIONS.md.
 Adopt Senior Lead Game Designer persona.
 Project: [Name/Genre].
-Utilize the integrated Knowledge Base and SGDD v1.0 for all output.
-Priority: Extreme Detail & Technical Design Logic."*
+First Task: Create the /memory-bank/ directory and initialize the projectBrief.md based on my Pillars."*